kishore-arava/eiq-er-ce/README.md

 | Default rules       | Predefined rule sets are not available in the Community Edition.                                                                            |
 | Faster config refresh and Live query refresh       | This feature is not available in the Community Edition.
 In the Enterprise Edition, config refresh and live queries refresh are quick because of a notification system which inform agents about new updates.
 In contrast, the Community Edition uses  osquery tls plugin (latency based on refresh interval specified) that polls to server periodically for new config or live query changes.                                                                                 |
 | Container event monitoring       | This feature is not available in the Community Edition.
 The Enterprise Edition offers visibility into events that run within Docker containers on the Linux platform.                                                                                 |

-For more information about the Enterprise Edition, Contact [support](mailto:support@eclecticiq.com).

 ## Components